LaunchCodeEducation/data-analysis/src/chapters/files/csv-files.rst

-..
-TODO: GH code needed

 ``csv`` Files
 =============

-A "Comma Separated Values" file or ``csv`` file is a text file with the values in each row separated by a deliminator.
+A "Comma Separated Values" file or ``csv`` file is a text file with the values in each row separated by a delimiter.
-The most common deliminator is a comma, but can also be a semicolon or other character including a space.
+The most common delimiter is a comma, but can also be a semicolon or other character including a space.
 It varies by the file.
 Like a spreadsheet, the data is saved in rows.
 These rows, or **records**, in ``csv`` files are designated by the start of a new line.
 This type of file is commonly used for table data.
 In fact, the data is presented in a format that resembles a table.